‘The Young And The Restless’ Weekly Spoilers: Nikki Protects Victoria

 Elsewhere, Jack (Peter Bergman) shares disturbing news.
 He and Ashley (Eileen Davidson) enjoy a close moment, but things might not be great for long when Jack gets a hint at what’s going on.

 Finally, Kevin (Greg Rikaart) helps crack a code when Devon (Bryton James) receives a strange text message.
 Devon assumes the text is from Colin (Tristan Rogers), and Kevin is only too happy to help.
-The code is a bank account with all of Devon’s money in it.
+The code is for a bank account with all of Devon’s money in it.
 It might be time for Devon’s fortune to return.